Christopher Rahming

-Christopher Matthew Rahming (born 27 April 1999) is a Bahamian footballer who plays for Olimpia Satu Mare and the Bahamas national football team.
+Christopher Matthew Rahming (born 27 April 1999) is a Bahamian footballer who plays for the Bahamas national football team.

 Club career

 In August 2022, Rahming signed for Italian club Castellaneta Calcio 1962.
 In August 2025, Rahming signed for Olimpia Satu Mare in the Liga II after playing for Northern League side Fencibles United.

+In March 2026, Rahming signed for FC London in the Ontario Premier League.

 International career

 Rahming made his senior international debut on 7 September 2018 in a 4–0 away defeat to Belize during CONCACAF Nations League qualifying.

 International goals

 Scores and results list the Bahamas' goal tally first.